RAY TRACING

 IMG DXT offers everything a customer might need in a GPU for them to integrate it into their next-generation game-ready mobile devices.
 Delivering even greater performance levels and power efficiency while bringing affordable and usable ray tracing into the mainstream.

-IMG CXT
+IMG CXT GPU IP

 A sweet spot core for premium mobile devices.
 CXT enables advanced effects like ray traced soft shadows, reflections and global illumination to create beautifully realistic game worlds.
 This was previously reserved for the highest level desktop GPUs.

-PowerVR Photon
+PowerVR PHOTON

 The most advanced ray tracing architecture in the world, enabling desktop-level ray tracing for mobile.